Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: Simulation Results and Discussions

 \subsubsection{QuaDRiGa simulation datasets}

-The multi-scenarios CSI dataset is simulated by a quasi-deterministic radio channel model.
-QuaDRiGa\cite{QuaDRiGa}\footnote{QuaDRiGa simulation software can be download at \href{https://quadriga-channel-model.de}{https://quadriga-channel-model.de}} enables the modeling of MIMO radio channels for various specific network configurations and has become popular in academia.
-Table \ref{QuaDRiGaSetting} shows some basic information about the CSI simulation.
-We restrict the subregion's range not over the spatial correlation distance to ensure that the CSI sampled within one subregion can keep their WSS properties in LSPs.
-We simulate five typical environments in an urban cell, where the BS is located in the center (0,0), and the UE is randomly located in the subregion centered on the marked coordinates.
-The scenario settings are given in Tab \ref{5P-Setting}, whereas the rest follows the default settings according to \cite{QuaDRiGa}.
-Figs \ref{fig:5P-graydraw} and \ref{fig:correlation_5P} display the visualization of the CSI maps and the sample correlation, respectively, with the analysis in Section \ref{system model}.
+The multi-scenarios CSI dataset is simulated using a quasi-deterministic radio channel model, with the QuaDRiGa software tool\cite{QuaDRiGa}\footnote{QuaDRiGa simulation software can be download at \href{https://quadriga-channel-model.de}{https://quadriga-channel-model.de}}.
+This software allows for the modeling of MIMO radio channels for various specific network configurations and is widely used in academic research.
+Basic information about the CSI simulation is provided in Tab. \ref{QuaDRiGaSetting}.
+To ensure that the CSI sampled within each subregion retains its WSS properties in LSPs, we restricted the range of each subregion to not exceed the spatial correlation distance.
+We simulate five typical environments in an urban cell, with the BS located at the center (0,0) and the UE randomly located in a subregion centered on marked coordinates.
+The scenario settings are provided in Tab \ref{5P-Setting}, and default settings according to \cite{QuaDRiGa} are used for the rest of the simulation.
+The visualization of the CSI maps and the sample correlation are shown in Figs \ref{fig:5P-graydraw} and \ref{fig:correlation_5P}, respectively, with the analysis presented in Section \ref{system model}.